Augus1999/pyPDFeditor-GUI/README.md

 # pyPDFeditor-GUI

-This project is based on PyQt5 and PyMuPDF and tested on Python 3.8.6 on Win10.
+This project is based on PyQt5 and PyMuPDF and tested on Python 3.8.6 & 3.9.6 on Windows 10.

 ## Welcome